Twinklebear/LPCGame/README.md

 - [SDL 2.0](http://wiki.libsdl.org/moin.cgi/FrontPage)

 ### Todo:
-- UI Elements
-	- Inherit from gameobject?
-Clickable ones can inherite from Button or ObjectButton
-	- When should they be called?
-Perhaps register with the manager to run them
-		- Need to make manager ignore them for collisons, perhaps a "ui" tag?
 - Simple map editor
 	- Planning: MapEditor inherits from map, will also have an object editor inherit from map object manager or whatnot later, also will need a GameObjectEditor class inheriting from GameObjectManager which can then register the various Editor classes so that they can recieve and handle mouse input
 	- Will need an EditorState as well